watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (2).md

 **Tomoya:** (I finished brainstorming for my personalized outfit, so I brought all the sheets here but...)

 Hibiki-senpai's not here, huh...
-Maybe I should've just called him upfront on WholeHands.
+Maybe I should've just called him upfront on HoldHands.

 **Wataru:** Hoho.
 I was wondering who you were searching for—to think that it was me.